connormccormack/stock-portfolio-app-client/README.md

 * Users can see the current contents of their portfolio
 * Users can add items to their portfolio (only if logged in and viewing their OWN portfolio)
 * Users can delete items from their portfolio (only if logged in and viewing their OWN portfolio)
+* Users can share a link to their portfolio, so others can see but not edit their portfolio choices
 * Users can view another user's portfolio (if they've been given the URL), but cannot add or delete items
 * App contains a nav bar allowing users to register/sign in or logout (if signed in already)